DoiiarX/PyQt-Figma-Designer/readme.md

 python pyqtfd-compile.py -h
 ```

 This command allows you to compile a PyQt-Figma-Designer project into a Python project.
-It accepts the following options:
+It accepts the following
+options:

 - `-p PATH, --project PATH`: Specifies the project directory where the PyQt-Figma-Designer project is located.
 - `-s SCALE, --scale SCALE`: (Optional) Specifies the scale for the Figma components.
+- `-ts TEXT_SCALE, --text-scale TEXT_SCALE`: (Optional) Specifies the scale for the Figma text components.
-- `-oh OVERWRITE_HANDLER, --overwrite-handler OVERWRITE_HANDLER`: (Optional) When specified the `gui_handler.py` file is overwritten.
+- `-owh, --overwrite-handler`: (Optional) When specified the `gui_handler.py` file is
+  overwritten.
+- `-owc, --overwrite-config`: (Optional) When specified the `components_config.py` file is
+  overwritten.
+- `-ows, --overwrite-strings`: (Optional) When specified the `strings.py` file is
+  overwritten.

 Example usage: